file-format/Docs/en/ebook/orb.md

 The files with .orb extension are actually compressed with Zip compression; containing one or more SWF (Macromedia Flash File) files to make up an ebook.
 A question might be raised in your mind that how we can open or read this file format?
 The answer is that you can open it with Original Book Reader, which is also known as **ORB Reader**.
 The ORB Reader seems to be discontinued or no more available over the internet but in the past it was available for Microsoft Windows and macOS.

-## How can view ORB file without ORB Reader
+## View an ORB file without ORB Reader

 Since the ORB Reader was used in the old days; it might be possible that you have some important data in the form of ORB files.
 Now, as a trick, you can do this in a manual way.
 As it has been mentioned earlier that the ORB files have been compressed with Zip Compression; you can rename the extension ".orb" to ".zip" and then you would be able to extract the entire contents of an ORB file.